 Withdrawal of the serotonergic drugs usually brings about a rapid improvement.
 Treatment depends on the type and severity of the symptoms.

-• Other opioid derivatives (including antitussive drugs and substitutive treatments), benzodiazepines and barbiturates
+• Other opioid derivatives (including antitussive drugs and substitutive treatments)

 Increased risk of respiratory depression which can be fatal in cases of overdose.

-• Other central nervous system depressants, such as other opioid derivatives (including antitussive drugs and substitutive treatments), barbiturates, benzodiazepines, other anxiolytics, hypnotics, sedative antidepressants, sedative antihistamines, neuroleptics, centrally-acting antihypertensive drugs, thalidomide and baclofen.
+• Other central nervous system depressants, such as other opioid derivatives (including antitussive drugs and substitutive treatments), other anxiolytics, hypnotics, sedative antidepressants, sedative antihistamines, neuroleptics, centrally-acting antihypertensive drugs, thalidomide and baclofen.